-In this tutorial we will see how we can change the priority of Network Connections in Windows 8 or Windows 7 and make them follow a desired connection order.
-You can make Windows 8 use Wired connection instead of Wireless connection.
+In this tutorial, we will see how we can change the priority of Network Connections in Windows 10/8/7 and make them follow the desired connection order.
+You can make Windows use Wired connection instead of Wireless connection.

 When you start your laptop, if there is a wireless connection available, your Windows laptop will connect to the Wi-Fi connection.
 Even if you connect to a wired connection, the usage will continue to be from the Wi-Fi connection.
 This is because, when more than one network connection is available, Windows uses the one with the lowest metric value.